-A cerebrospinal fluid (CSF) smear is an exam of the fluid that moves in the space around the spinal cord and brain.
+A cerebrospinal fluid (CSF) smear is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord and brain.
 CSF protects the brain and spinal cord from injury.

 How the Test is Performed

-A sample of CSF fluid is needed.
-This is usually done with a lumbar puncture.
-This is called a spinal tap.
+A sample of CSF is needed.
+This is usually done with a lumbar puncture (also called a spinal tap).

-The sample is sent to a laboratory, where a tiny amount is spread on a glass slide.
-A member of the laboratory team looks at the sample under a microscope.
+The sample is sent to a laboratory.
+There, a tiny amount is spread on a glass slide.
+Laboratory staff then views the sample under a microscope.
 The smear shows the color of the fluid and the number and shape of cells present in the fluid.
-Other tests, such as a Gram stain or fungal wet prep, may be done to check for bacteria or fungi.
+Other tests may be done to check for the presence of bacteria or fungi in the sample.

 How to Prepare for the Test

-For information on how to prepare for the procedure to obtain the CSF sample, see spinal tap.
+Follow instructions on how to prepare for a spinal tap.

 Why the Test is Performed